Preserving Governor

 of Kirk Fordice"

-On Wednesday, April 2, Andy Taggart presented History Is Lunch: "The Legacy of Kirk Fordice: His Politics, His Policies, and His People” as part of the History Is Lunch series.
+On Wednesday, April 2, 2025, Former Fordice Chiefs of Staff Andy Taggart and Mark Garriga, former Fordice campaign and Governor's Office staffers Jan Rasch and Lisa Ireland along with current Mississippi Department of Transportation Executive Director Brad White presented History Is Lunch: "The Legacy of Kirk Fordice: His Politics, His Policies, and His People” as part of the History Is Lunch series.
 The program occurred in the Craig H. Neilsen Auditorium of the Two Mississippi Museums.

 About